-- a.
-Master lecturers will be evaluated by their department chair and a decision made concerning their reappointment on an annual basis, according to the policy on "Reappointment or Nonreappointment of Faculty."
-Every five years, a more in-depth evaluation will be conducted including the department tenure committee and chair. - b.
-If the evaluation is positive and the dean's recommendation on retention is affirmative, the individual will be reappointed according to the policy on "Reappointment or Nonreappointment of Faculty." - c.
-If the decision by the dean is not to retain the master lecturer, he or she will be notified of termination according to the appropriate schedule contained in the policy on "Reappointment or Nonreappointment of
+a.
+Master lecturers will be evaluated by their department chair every year according to the policy on "Reappointment/Annual Review or Nonreappointment of Faculty."
+In lieu of this annual review, every six years master lecturers will instead undergo an in-depth evaluation that is initially conducted by a committee

-Faculty" and may request a review of the nonreappointment decision by the provost and vice president for academic affairs as provided by the same policy.
+- consisting of tenured members of the department, and then by the chair, following the steps outlined in section A.1.
+In either case, the evaluation and a recommendation on retention is forwarded to the dean. - b.
+If the evaluation is positive and the dean's recommendation on retention is affirmative, the individual will be reappointed according to the policy on "Reappointment/Annual Review or Nonreappointment of Faculty." - c.
+If the decision by the dean is not to retain the master lecturer, he or she will be notified of termination according to the appropriate schedule contained in the policy on "Reappointment/Annual Review or Nonreappointment of Faculty" and may request a review of the nonreappointment decision by the provost and vice president for academic affairs as provided by the same policy.